Introduction

 Hebrews 1:3b (ESV)

 Both life and movement require time as well as a physical universe to exist, and these verses (among several others) tell us that all of spacetime exists in Him and is actively sustained by Him.
-Therefore, God’s consciousness is not bound to one specific moment in time and space.
-Indeed, scripture seems to say that we should not simply believe God is present in all of spacetime and instead we should realize that all of time and space are present in Him.
+Therefore, God’s consciousness is not bound to one specific moment in time and space like us.
+Indeed, scripture seems to say that we should not simply believe that God is present in all of spacetime and instead we should realize that all of time and space are present in Him.
 All of spacetime exists in Him and is sustained by Him.

 Whenever God interacts with spacetime, His interactions are not limited in their impact to only affect events that occur after the point in time where He chooses to act.
 Rather, His sovereign actions can have any impact He desires on all of spacetime.
 This concept is clearly demonstrated in scripture through the redemptive effect of Jesus’s death and resurrection on everyone who was saved prior to Jesus’s death.